 Beacon Hill Institute (BHI)

-The Beacon Hill Institute for Public Policy Research (BHI) is the research arm of the Department of Economics at Suffolk University in Boston originally founded in 1991 by the Republican politician Ray Shamie.
+The Beacon Hill Institute for Public Policy Research (BHI) started as the research arm of the Department of Economics at Suffolk University in Boston originally founded in 1991 by the Republican politician Ray Shamie.
 According to their website, the Beacon Hill Institute “specializes in the development of state-of-the-art economic and statistical models for policy analysis.” ,

-The Beacon Hill Institute's Mission is as follows:
+The Beacon Hill Institute's mission is as follows: